Simple Certificate Enrollment Protocol

 The protocol has been designed to make the request and issuing of digital certificates as simple as possible for any standard network user.
 These processes have usually required intensive input from network administrators, and so have not been suited to large-scale deployments.

 Popularity

 The Simple Certificate Enrollment Protocol still is the most popular and widely available certificate enrollment protocol, being used by numerous manufacturers of network equipment and software who are developing simplified means of handling certificates for large-scale implementation to everyday users.
-It is used for example by the Cisco IOS operating system (even if Cisco is now pushing the slightly more featured EST) and iPhones to enroll in enterprises PKI.
+It is used, for example, by the Cisco Internetworking Operating System (IOS), though Cisco promotes the Enrollment over Secure Transport (EST), with additional features, and iPhones (iOS) to enroll in enterprise public key infrastructure (PKI).
 Most PKI software (specifically RA implementations) supports it, including the Network Device Enrollment Service (NDES) of Active Directory Certificate Service and Intune.